rubygems/pg-major-update/README.md

 ### point application to new cluster

 Again, this depends on application configuration.
 For example it could be enough to change `DATABSAE_URL` secret in K8s and restart deployment to pickup new value.
+Since app doesn't need `pgbouncer` anymore, services like GoodJob can be started and pgbouncer can be removed.

 ## testing migration locally